thorhu/Eyeblink-in-the-wild/index.md

 python mylstm_10_test.py
 ```
 ### Citation
-if you use our dataset or code, please use the following citations:
+if you use our dataset or code, please use the following citation:

 [1] Guilei Hu, Yang Xiao, Zhiguo Cao, Lubin Meng, Zhiwen Fang, and Joey Tianyi Zhou.
 Towards real-time eyeblink detection in the wild: Dataset, theory and practices. arXiv preprint arXiv:1902.07891, 2019.
 1, 2, 3, 4, 5, 6, 7, 8, 9